Fall, Spring, Academic Year

 Iowa City, IA 52242

 Situated on Europe’s Iberian Peninsula, Spain is a strikingly beautiful and diverse country.
-The country has the second largest number of UNESCO World Heritage sites, and the largest number of World Heritage cities.
-Spain’s distinct regions means there is has something for everyone, from lush forests to towering mountains and stunning beaches to vibrant cities.
-Widely known for excellent food and art, friendly locals, relaxed lifestyle, Flamenco culture, bullfights, fantastic beaches, and lots of sunshine, Spain has been one of the cultural centers of Europe for thousands of years and remains one of the most popular destinations in the world for study and travel.
+The country has the third largest number of UNESCO World Heritage sites.
+Spain’s distinct regions means there is has something for everyone, from lush forests to towering mountains and stunning beaches to vibrant cities, many of which are easily accessible through the country's extensive network of high-speed trains.
+Widely known for excellent food and art, friendly locals, relaxed lifestyle, Flamenco culture, and lots of sunshine, Spain has been one of the cultural centers of Europe for thousands of years and remains one of the most popular destinations in the world for study and travel.

-Capital of Andalucia, Sevilla (or Seville in English) was one of the last footholds of the Moorish empire that ruled the Iberian Peninsula.
-Ferdinand and Isabel ruled Spain from the royal apartments in the Alcazar Palace.
+The capital of Andalucía, Sevilla (or Seville in English) was one of the last footholds of the Moorish empire that ruled the Iberian Peninsula.
+Ferdinand and Isabella governed Spain from the royal apartments in the Alcazar Palace.
 Though the city preserves its past, modern Sevilla is the commercial hub of Andalucia.
-For a city of fewer than 800,000, Seville offers an amazing variety of cultural activities, monuments and local gastronomy that is sure to delight any visitor.
+Seville offers an amazing variety of cultural activities, monuments, and local gastronomy that is sure to delight any visitor.